remix-run/react-router/docs/components/form.md

 </DataBrowserRouter>;
 ```

-If the the current URL is `"/projects/123"`, the form inside the child
+If the current URL is `"/projects/123"`, the form inside the child
 route, `ProjectsPage`, will have a default action as you might expect: `"/projects/123"`.
 In this case, where the route is the deepest matching route, both `<Form>` and plain HTML forms have the same result.

 But the form inside of `ProjectsLayout` will point to `"/projects"`, not the full URL.
 In other words, it points to the matching segment of the URL for the route in which the form is rendered.